 In addition to the obvious requirements such as understanding the FAR/DFAR and the various contract types for effective CM, other important aspects are communicating with all the stakeholders, analyzing each contract and the entire portfolio of contracts, and being able to project and proactively plan.

-Are you confused whether you need a contract management expert or a contract administrator?
-Contact Streamline to understand if a contract management expert is what your organization needs.
+Contact Streamline to find out if a contract management expert is what your organization needs.

 This blog is for informational purposes only.
 None of the content is, or will be deemed to constitute legal opinions or legal advice.